KCCPMG/editable-content/README.md

   - If a selection is created which covers all or part of an unbreakable element in addition to other text outside of the unbreakable element, the wrap operation will not affect the unbreakable element or any of its contents
   - An unbreakable element cannot be created over or within other elements- if there are any nodes in the range which are not text nodes, the option to create an unbreakable element is removed.
-  - If a selection is fully inside of an unbreakable element, toggling the unbreakable button will remove the entire unbreakable element, promoting the contained text
+  - If a selection is fully inside of an unbreakable element, toggling the unbreakable button will remove the entire unbreakable element, promoting the contained text.
+If a selection is at the end of an unbreakable element, the unbreakable element will exist as is and the cursor going forward will not be part of that element.